fcorowe/IMAGE_Data/MEX_2010_2456/readme.txt

 --------------------------------------------------------------------------------------------------
 Internal migration data of Mexico
-Based on migration and population data from: IPUMS (https://international.ipums.org/international)
+Based on migration and population data from: IPUMS (https://international.ipums.org/international) Collection instrument: Census
 Year: 2010
 Number and original administrative geography of BSUs: 2456 Municipalities Migration data type: Transition
 Length of migration interval in years: 5
-Contiguity file based on digitial boundary data from: NSA ()
+Contiguity file based on digitial boundary data from: NSA (www.inegi.org.mx)
 --------------------------------------------------------------------------------------------------
 For more information about the IMAGe Project data see
 - the IMAGe Project inventory (https://www.gpem.uq.edu.au/docs/qcpr/IMAGE_Inventory_Overview.xlsx),